pablocpz/langraph-hands-on-concepts/README.md

-## Fully covered and explained hands-on concepts from the deeplearning.ai short course on Langraph
+## Fully covered and explained hands-on concepts

 - For **annotations** and concise pdfs, see `/framework_course/annotations`
 - The commented & explained lecture notebooks are inside `/framework_course`